PayRequest/payrequest.github.io/stripe/send-stripe-payment-link.md

           </div>
           <div class="col-lg-6 mx-auto order-md-1">
             <div class="section-description">
-              <h2 class="display-3">PayRequest Dashboard<span class="text-success">Manage all your payment links.</span></h2>
+              <h2 class="display-3">PayRequest Dashboard<span class="text-success">Manage your stripe payment links.</span></h2>
-              <p class="lead">The PayRequest Dashboard lets you manage all your payment links and more, with a simple overview you can view all status and reminders that are send, you will also get a log update when someone views, chooses payment type or pays your payment link.
+              <p class="lead">The PayRequest Dashboard lets you manage all your stripe payment links, with a simple overview you can view all status and reminders that are send, you will also get a log update when someone views, chooses payment type or pays your payment link.

 </p>
             </div>